 - Window Of Consideration – Check to see if you have a window of time where you can change your mind.
 Some plans offer 30-day money-back guarantees where you can cancel and get a full refund.

 - Good Idea – It’s just a smart move.
 Advance planning is endorsed by lawyers, trust officers, and financial service professionals as a smart way to provide for final expenses and preserve your wealth for your beneficiaries.
 Simply put you need life insurance.

 How Old Should You Be?

 While you don’t have to be a certain age to purchase final expense insurance, you should probably be a senior citizen before you buy it.
+For people under 60 years old, a term life insurance policy or very small whole life policy is usually a more cost effective solution.
 You’ll save money.
 However, if you want to be absolutely sure, you can purchase it as a middle-aged adult.
+Burial expenses will probably rise over time, so a small whole life policy again will almost always make more sense unless you have a terminal disease.
 If you have a family, there is no time too soon to purchase it.
 But, you might be better off with a whole life insurance policy.
 Burial insurance is quite expensive, and it is usually better for the very old.
 You might be better off saving that money every year, because the premiums can be so high.
 Since almost anyone can qualify, people have to put up a lot.

 How Much Will Final Expense Insurance Cost?

 The cost of a funeral and related expenses continues to rise, and that means final expense insurance is more than it used to be.